 He was a proud member of the Delaware National Guard from 1965 until 1971, during the turbulent period of riot duty and preparation for possible service in Vietnam as an artillery unit.

 Charles was a life-long member of Avenue United Methodist Church where he was a member of the church council, secretary of the building committee and construction accountant for the recent renovation project.
 He was also the historian/archivist and was instrumental in establishing an archive room for preservation and research of the Avenue ledgers and records.
 He was in the process of cataloging, transcribing and digitizing those Avenue records dating from the 1790s to the present.

-Charles was an active member of the National Society Sons of the American Revolution.
+Page 2 of 2 - Charles was an active member of the National Society Sons of the American Revolution.
 Until his death, he held the statewide office of second vice president.
 He was a Bayard Fellow and had received the Delaware Meritorious Service Medal and the Military Service Medal.